samirmakadia/vidstream/legal/privacy_policy.md

-# Privacy Policy for VidStream
+# Privacy Policy for VidMeet

 **Last Updated: [Current Date]**

 ## Introduction

-VidStream ("we," "our," or "us") is committed to protecting your privacy.
+VidMeet ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application and related services.

 ## Information We Collect